francesco-velluto/se2023-15-thesis-management/backend/README.md

 - `Error`
   - `401` Unauthorized - if the user is not logged in
+  - `403` Unauthorized - there is already a thesis request for the authenticated student
   - `404` Invalid teacher - teacher not found in the db
   - `422` Invalid body - invalid fields in request body
   - `500` Internal Server Error - if something went wrong